ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day2/README.md

 ## Setup: Sample Database

-To follow along with the examples, we'll use two sample tables: `employees` and `departments`.
+We'll use two sample tables: `employees` and `departments`.
 Below is the SQL to create and populate these tables:

 ```sql
 -- Create employees table